kotlin-orm/ktorm/docs/source/en/entities-and-column-binding.md

 1. The type parameter of `Table` is specified to the entity's type now, that's the way we bind table objects to entity classes.
 We set this parameter to `Nothing` before, that meant the table object was not bound to any entity class.
 2. After calling the column definition functions, we chaining call `bindTo` or `references` functions to bind the current column to a property in the entity class.
 If we don't do that, the column won't be bound to any property.

-The significance of column bindings is that, while obtaining entities from databases (eg. `findList` function), Ktorm will use our binding configurations to fill columns' values to their corresponding properties, and while updating entities' changes into databases (eg. `flushChanges` function), Ktorm will also use the configurations to find corresponding columns of properties.
+The significance of column bindings is that, while obtaining entities from databases, Ktorm will use our binding configurations to fill columns' values to their corresponding properties, and while updating entities' changes back to the databases (using `flushChanges` function), Ktorm will also use the configurations to find corresponding columns of entity properties.

 Ktorm provides the following different binding types:

 1. **Simple Binding:** Use `bindTo` function to bind a column to a simple property, eg. `c.bindTo { it.name }`.
 2. **Nested Binding:** Use `bindTo` function to bind a column to nested properties, for example `c.bindTo { it.manager.department.id }`.
 While obtaining entities from databases, the value of this column will be filled to `employee.manager.department.id`.
 With only a single level of properties, simple binding is a special case of nested binding.
 3. **Reference Binding:** Use `references` function to bind a column to another table, eg. `c.references(Departments) { it.department }`, equivalent to the foreign key in databases.
-Using reference binding, while obtaining entities from databases (eg. `findList`, `findOne`, etc), Ktorm will auto left join all its reference tables, obtaining the referenced entity objects at the same time.
+Using reference binding, while obtaining entities from databases, Ktorm will auto left join all its reference tables, obtaining the referenced entity objects at the same time.

 Additionally, multiple bindings are supported since Ktorm version 2.6, so we can bind a column to multiple properties by calling the `bindTo` or `references` functions continuously.
 In this way, when an entity object is retrieved from the database, the value of this column will be filled to each property it binds.